JCC0219/Nodejs-Master-Exploration/readme.md

 <input type="hidden" name="_csrf" value="<%= csrfToken%>" />
 ```

-## to share data acrros request we can use flash
+## To share data Across Request using flash

 When we calling next request like `res.redirect()`, the current data will be alll removed, to share data, flash allow request to share data to next request (can think of a session)